GSto/digital-garden/notes/digital garden.md

 An open database of unfinished blog posts.
 Think like the roam database or Wiki, but open to the public.

+Sometimes links are broken, that's a feature not a bug.
+Part of writing in this style is to create connections that surprise you.
+One technique to facilitate this is to include links to pages that don't exist yet.
+When they come into being they will already be part of a larger graph of ideas.

 ## Why A Digital Garden?

 Digital Garden's combine a few different ideas.
 The first is evergreen note taking.
 Notes in a digital garden are meant to be edited, refined, added to, and updated over time.
 They accumulate across time and across projects.
 Second is synthesis.
 Since the structure of a digital garden grows organically, you hope to discover connections between ideas you otherwise wouldn't have.
 Combining and refining ideas are core to [[creativity]], since [everything is a remix](https://www.youtube.com/watch?v=nJPERZDfyWc&ab_channel=KirbyFerguson).